bgamari/ghc-wiki-import/type-functions-syntax.md

 We add type declarations to class declarations and instance declarations by a new field, of type `[LTyClDecl]`, to both `TyClDecl.ClassDecl` (known by the field name `tcdATs`) and `TyClDecl.InstDecl`.
 For classes, this new field contains values constructed from `TyData`, `TyFunction`, and `TySynonym`, whereas for instances, we only have `TyData` and `TySynonym`.
 This is due to (a) `TyData` representing both signatures and definitions of associated data types (whereas the two are split into `TyFunction` and `TySynonym` for associated synonyms) and (b) associated synonyms having default definitions, which associated data types do not possess.

+## Representation of equational constraints

+Equational constraints are parsed into a new variant of `HsPred`, called `HsEqualP`.
+Renaming (by `RnTypes.rnPred`) and kind checking (by `TcHsType.kc_pred`) is straight forward.
+Afterwards, `HsPred` is desugared into `TypeRep.PredType`, where the wellformedness of equational constraints in type contexts is further tested by `TcMType.check_pred_ty`; in particular, we require the type arguments to be rank 0.

 ## Type tags